 You will need to purchase or lease your satellite internet equipment with EarthLink.
 We appreciate that they give customers two different options for doing so.

 Also, if you need help checking out, EarthLink offers live customer chat to help out with all parts of acquiring satellite internet for your home.

 When trying to find a way to pay for your satellite internet, EarthLink gives you two options, buy or lease.
-If you decide to buy your satellite internet equipment then you will need to plan on forking out $399.98.
+If you decide to buy your satellite internet equipment then you will need to plan on forking out an early termination fee of $399.98.
 That is a lot of money to get started with this kind of service and proves to be quite the barrier of entry.
 If you decide to get a lease for your equipment then it will cost you $9.99 per month plus a one-time payment of $99.
-Competing companies usually charge $9.99 per month for renting their equipment but not the additional $99.
+Competing companies usually charge $9.99 per month for renting the company's equipment but not the additional $99.
 And not only is there a $99 one-time payment for the equipment but you should expect another $99 payment for the installation.
 Beware of all the costs in order to get started with satellite internet.